VirtusLab/git-machete-intellij-plugin/CHANGE-NOTES.md

 ## v3.3.2

+- Fixed poor performance of action updates, as reported by @ekitrak.

 ## v3.3.1
 - Fixed a race condition in the Slide-out action.
 - Fixed a `NullPointerException` in Override Fork Point action.